 The dating scene has gone mobile a while ago.
 Some people have gotten so lazy in their romantic efforts that they only want to meet people who are nearby.
-That is why dating apps, such as Tinder, have made location a main feature (in some cases THE core feature), so their users can hook up without getting too far from home.
+That is why dating apps, such as Tinder, have made the location the main feature (in some cases THE core feature), so their users can hook up without getting too far from home.

-While some people use location based services to get somewhere, others use it to remember where they previously were.
+While some people use location-based services to get somewhere, others use it to remember where they previously were.
 Whether it’s a parking spot, a restaurant, a road, sometimes dropping a pin can be the perfect reminder.

 Here are top reasons why location based services are so popular among end-users, according to LBMA:

 So, it comes down to this: People love information!
 Receiving it, sharing it or benefiting from it.
 Smartphones allow us to feel smart and up-to-date in a world where everyone wants to be in the know.
 LBS helps feed the human hunger to learn, share, like and tweet all day long, where we want and when we want.

 Look at the staggering number of US mobile subscribers accessing location-based services (2013 to 2018).

 Or the number of US smartphone owners who have used LBS on their devices (eMarketer)

 Pay attention, developers!